jittagornp/index-search-javascript/README.md

-- <i>percentSuggest</i> (optional) : default is 60 percent, for tell IndexSearch when you search not found, IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest. such as you search 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2', result is 'java' because 'java' same 'java2' 75% > 60%(by default). algorithm for compute the same percent of 2 strings can see in http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.
+- <i>percentSuggest</i> (optional) : default is 60 percent, for tell IndexSearch when you search not found, IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest. such as you search for 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2', result is 'java' because 'java' same 'java2' 75% > 60%(by default). algorithm for compute the same percent of 2 strings can see in http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.